-3.3.1 - Extension activities are carried out in the neighborhood community, sensitizing students to social issues, for their holistic development, and impact thereof during the year prepare students to impart skills with the members in the society.
+3.3.1 - Extension activities are carried out in the neighborhood community, sensitizing students to social issues, for their holistic development, and impact thereof during the year

+The Home Science course is designed to disseminate knowledge which prepare students to impart skills with the members in the society.
 The syllabus prepares the students to become self -reliant and help the less privileged members of the society by giving them training in income generating skills.
 This helps in the holistic development of the students.